 In January of 2005, Rick Bauman was the sole Canadian in a group of 21 US insurance agents.
 He went on a house building trip to Nicaragua sponsored by Bridges to Community, a Westchester, New York based charity.
 He was so taken with the experience that he vowed to return the next year with a group of Canadian insurance brokers.

 And he did.
-In January, 2006, a group of seven brokers and their friends traveled to Las Conchitas, Nicaragua, built two houses and formed a vision to build 100 houses within the next five years.
-Bridges to Community Canada was created in 2006, and after raising $750,000, house number 100 was dedicated in January of 2012.
+In January, 2006, a group of seven brokers and their friends traveled to Las Conchitas, Nicaragua, built two houses and formed Vision #1 (2007-2012) to build 100 houses within the next five years.
+Bridges to Community Canada was created in 2006 and house #100 was dedicated in January of 2012!